 Best Pit Bull Mixes

 We list a few of the most interesting Pit bull mixes here.
 This list could be shorter, but we have narrowed it down to our 31 favorite Pit hybrids.
 If we’ve missed a mix that deserves to be on this list, let us know in the comments section below!

 Parents: Chow Chow x Pit Bull mix

 Pit Chows are born from an American Pitbull Terrier and a Chow Chow.
-Pit Bulls were involved in bull/bear baiting and dog fighting before those blood sports were banned.
-Meanwhile, the Chow Chows are ancient Chinese dogs bred for various work.
+Pit Bulls were involved in bull and bear baiting, along with dog fighting before those blood sports were banned.
+Meanwhile, the Chows are ancient Chinese dogs bred for various work.

-Pit Chows, the mix of these two breeds, have a range of appearances as they take after both of their parents.
-They can grow to be 17 to 21 inches in height and weigh anywhere from 30 to 70 lbs.
+Pit Chows, the mix of these two breeds, have a range of appearances as they take after both parents.
+A Pit Chow can grow to be 17 to 21 inches in height and weigh anywhere from 30 to 70 lbs.
 However, they can live an astounding 10 – 15 years!

 2. Pyrenees Pit